UPDATED! One of our most popular in 2016, this post on SEO techniques has been updated to get you ready for a successful 2017!

 Here’s an example of poor formatting:

-Here’s an example of the same paragraph, but with good formatting (which improved usability by 124%):
+Here’s an example of the same paragraph, but with good formatting (here are some ways you can improve block of text):

 B) Use Bucket Brigades